 - 1. Make sure the backing plate and manifold plate are clean and free of pry marks around the pry slots. - 2.
-Clean the backing plate and manifold plate mounting surfaces with a medium India stone (240 grit oilstone) as needed.
+Clean the backing plate and manifold plate mounting surfaces with a medium India stone (240 grit oilstone) as needed. - 3.
+Make sure the arrows on the cam locks are aligned with the arrows on the manifold plate.

 Crushing hazard - risk of death or serious injury.
-Inadequate lifting equipment can fail and could cause death or serious injury.
+Inadequate lifting equipment could fail and cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.

-- 3. Install hoist rings in the designated lifting points marked on the backing plate. - 4.
-Attach an overhead lifting device to the hoist rings and lift the backing plate. - 5.
+- 4. Install hoist rings in the designated lifting points marked on the backing plate. - 5.
+Attach an overhead lifting device to the hoist rings and lift the backing plate. - 6.
 Slowly lower the backing plate onto the manifold plate.
 Make sure the guide pins align with the backing plate locating bores.

-Figure 6-13: Lowering the Backing Plate
+Figure 6-23: Lowering the Backing Plate